airq/research/README.md

 Research insterest:
 - Fretting fatigue in Nickel-based superalloys
-- Characterization of advanced materials
+- Characterization of advanced materials using in-situ SEM and EBSD
 - Crystal plasticity simulation on mechanical behaviors in Nickel-based superalloys
 - Data-driven method to understand the

+### Education

+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

-### Markdown
+### Publication

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block